jonkracht/technical-notes/kitty-notes.md

 Change transparency during session:
-Requires `dynamic_background_opacity` be set to 'yes' (some performance loss, apparently) kitty_mod + a then m increases opacity by 0.1 kitty_mod + a then l decreases opacity by 0.1 kitty_mod + a then 1 sets to completely opaque
+Requires `dynamic_background_opacity` be set to 'yes' in config (some performance loss, apparently) kitty_mod + a then m        increases opacity by 0.1 kitty_mod + a then l        decreases opacity by 0.1 kitty_mod + a then 1        sets to completely opaque